 Compassion is an emotion that can overwhelm people, especially those who have not been exposed to extreme poverty before.
 Matthew 14:14 tells us that Jesus healed the sick because "he had compassion on them."
-It is a natural and Godly human emotion.
+It is a natural and godly human emotion.
 Team members should allow themselves and others to feel it.
-It won't hurt them.
-The danger is in getting angry with those who aren't equally moved.
+It will not hurt them.
+The danger is in getting angry with those who are not equally moved.
 We are each responsible for our own response to the needs of others, not for the response of others around us.

 It is not God's choice that there be such poverty and suffering.
 It is a result of sin in the world and man's sinful nature.
 By sharing the Gospel in Tijuana, teams are doing more to alleviate the causes of poverty than could be accomplished by millions of dollars in aid.
 If some are moved to give to individual Mexicans, they should first consult a Puente staff member.
-If Mexicans wish to share with team members, do not refuse, this will only hurt them.
-"Truly I tell you, this poor widow has put more into the treasury than all the others." -Matt.
-12:43 They gave you the gift out of their love for you and what you are doing to help them, do not refuse their gift.
+If local Mexicans wish to share with team members, do not refuse.
+That would offend them.
+"Truly I tell you, this poor widow has put more into the treasury than all the others" (Mark.
+12:43).
+They gave you the gift out of their love for you and what you are doing to help them.
+Do not refuse their gift.

-Prayer:
+Prayer

 Prayer before the trip is very important!
-Ask God to prepare your heart, the hearts of your teammates, and the hearts of the people you will minister to.
-Ask Him to reveal His will and move during your time at Puente.
-It is strongly recommended that each team member have prayer partner(s) who will pray for them before, during, and after the trip.
+Ask God to prepare your heart, the hearts of your teammates, and the hearts of the people to whom you will minister.
+Ask Him to reveal His will and to move during your time at Puente.
+It is strongly recommended that each team member have prayer partners who will pray for them before, during, and after the trip.
 Team members are encouraged to spend regular times of prayer and worship with their teammates, their prayer partners, and alone before, during, and after the trip.
-Fasting before the trip also recommended.
+Fasting before the trip is also recommended.